MarcioHideo/web_movie_catalog/README.md

 A website to show all movies, using the database from [TMDB](https://www.themoviedb.org/settings/api).

 ### Purpose
-To learn  the following tools: HTML, CSS, JavaScript, Node.js, MongoDB.
+To learn  the following tools: HTML, CSS, JavaScript, Node.js and  MongoDB.